 have a primary server and one or more backup servers.

 tab, and Problems tab.
+See screen shots.

-The Server Set tab consists of an explorer like list of the defined server sets
+The Server set tab consists of an explorer like list of the defined server sets

 on the left and associated details on the right.